 Marriage licenses are valid for 90 days after the intentions are filed.

 The filing fee for a marriage license is $40.00.
-Certified copies of the marriage license may be obtained after the marriage has taken place and the license is filed with the clerk's office.
+Certified copies of the marriage certificate may be obtained after the marriage has taken place and the license is filed with the clerk's office from the officiant.
 The fee for a certified copy is $15.00 for the first copy and $6.00 for each additional copy requested.